Tyrone Intermediate Football Championship

-Galbally Pearses are the title holders (2022) defeating Edendork St Malachy's in the final.
+Clonoe O'Rahilly's are the title holders (2025) defeating Eglish St. Patrick's in the final played at Dungannon on 19th October.

 History

-The tournament was first held in 1962, with Cookstown the first champions defeating Galbally in the final.
+The tournament was first held in 1962, with Cookstown Fr.
+Rock's the first champions defeating Galbally Pearses in the final.

 The semi-final of the 2021 Tyrone Intermediate Football Championship was abandoned after eight minutes and an Air Ambulance had to land on the pitch at Healy Park to care for the injured.

 From 2018, all championship games have been streamed live on Tyrone TV.

 Format

 The 16 clubs in Division 2 of the All-County Football League in Tyrone compete on a straight knockout basis.

 Honours

+The trophy presented to the winners is the Paddy Cullen Cup.